Exporting From South Africa to UK: 6 Hot Products For 2025

 Fruits and Nuts

-Fresh fruit exports from South Africa gew by by double digits in 2021.
-The country exported more than four million tons of fresh fruit, 11% more than in 2020, when exports grew by 10%.
+Fresh fruit exports from South Africa gew by by double digits in 2024.
+The country exported more than four million tons of fresh fruit, when exports grew by 10%.
 In two years, South African fruit exports have grown from 3.3 to 4 million tons, demonstrating a strong upwards trend and demand for fruit and nuts from South Africa.

 A third of South African fruit exports are destined for the EU27.
-The Netherlands is by far the most important South African fruit buyer.
-In 2021, that will total more than 900,000 tons.
+The Netherlands is by far the most important South African fruit buyer, which is due to surpass more than 900,000 tons alone.
 That gives the Netherlands a 22% share of total South African fruit exports.

 Vehicles